JoshSJKim/FCC---Basic-JavaScript/README.md

 }
 ```

-- The above function will pass a string value and return a value parsed based on the radix (base) value defined.
+- The above function will pass a string value and return a value parsed based on the radix (base) value entered (ex.
+2 for binary).

 #### Ternary (conditional) operator